alcarney/ModulePlanner-1/docs/links.rst

 **DISCLAIMER** *The set up of the more-info link assumes that exists a online version of your schools module handbook* **DISCLAIMER**

-You will find the URL for the each module in two places.
-The part that is the same for each link can be found in the :code:`settings.yml` file under the option :code:`info` and the part that is different for each module can be found in the :code:`module.yml` file under the option :code:`short-link`.
+You only need to save the part of the URL that is the same for each module.
+The part of the URL that is the same can be found in the :code:`settings.yml` file under the option :code:`info`, the part that changes for each module (the module-code.html part) is automatically added to the link.

 The free-standing link
 =======================